tamaracvjetkovic/sudoku-console/README.md

 #
 In Visual Studio, you can do this by selecting the option Debug, and clicking on "SudokuProjekat Debug Properties" (last option).
 After that, go into "Debugging" and in "Command Arguments" type:
-* "sudokuLoadFile.txt sudokuSolutionFile.txt", which represent the two files in the Resource Files.
+* "sudokuLoadFile.txt sudokuSolutionFile.txt", without ' "" ', which represent the two files in the Resource Files.
 #
 The application loads the Sudoku table from the file "sudokuLoadFile.txt" and checks the solution in the "sudokuSolutionFile.txt" file.
 Feel free to rename the files, but ensure that the corresponding arguments align accordingly.